HurasAdam/Saas-landing/README.md

 ## Description

--This landing page is designed to introduce potential users to a SaaS product.
+- This landing page is designed to introduce potential users to a SaaS product.
 It focuses on showcasing the main features and benefits of the application, encouraging users to learn more and join the community.

 ## Technologies